-We treat the general problem of finding real solutions of multivariate polynomial equation systems in the case of a single equation F=0 which is supposed to admit at least one F-regular real solution (where the gradient of F does not vanish) and which has possibly other, F-singular real solutions.
-We present two families of elimination algorithms of intrinsic complexity which solve this problem, one in the case that the real hypersurface defined by F is compact and another without this assumption.
+For a real squarefree multivariate polynomial F, we treat the general problem of finding real solutions of the equation F=0, provided that the real solution set $\{F=0\}{\mathbb{R}}$ is compact.
+We admit that the equation F=0 may have singular real solutions.
+We are going to decide whether this equation has a non-singular real solution and, if this is the case, we exibit one for each generically smooth connected component of $\{F=0\}{\mathbb{R}}$.
+We design a family of elimination algorithms of intrinsic complexity which solves this problem.
 In worst case the complexity of our algorithms does not exceed the already known extrinsic complexity bound of $(nd)^{O(n)}$ for the elimination problem under consideration, where n is the number of indeterminates of F and d its (positive) degree.
-In the case
+In the case that the real variety defined by F is smooth, there exist already algorithms of intrinsic

-1Research partially supported by the following Argentinian, French and Spanish grants: CON-ICET PIP 2461/01, UBACYT X-098, PICT-2006-02067, BLAN NT05-4-45732 (projet GECKO), MTM 2007-62799.
+1Research partially supported by the following Argentinian, French and Spanish grants: UBACYT X-098, PICT-2010-0525, Digiteo DIM 2009-36HD, MTM2010-16051.